 It all comes down to working room.
 How are we going to put enough distance between ourselves and our emotional bondage to the experience of our lives in order to free ourselves to respond to what is happening now solely on the basis of what is happening now?
 How do we think ourselves into feeling differently about our lives?
 Into responding differently to our lives?
 How do we feel our way into thinking differently?

 We cannot be free from what we will not face.
-Remember three requirements for the spiritual journey: Wake up!
+Remember the four requirements for the spiritual journey: Wake up!
 Grow up!
 Square up to how things are and how things also are and how we wish they were and how they truly need to be!
 Get up and do what needs to be done!
 All four requirements place upon us the burden of facing up to the truth of our lives and bearing the pain of realization.
 We have to experience our experience to be free of the emotional impact of that experience.

 If our lives are going to be different, that difference is going to be the result of our paying attention to—of our being aware of—our experience and of our emotional response to our experience.
 We have only awareness to work with—awareness of our perspective and perception.
 Awareness moderates emotional response.
 Awareness frees us—forces us—to think about what we are feeling, to explore the connection between thought and feeling, to wonder about motive and intention and the part they play in our emotional reaction to experience, and offers the possibility of deciding to respond to our experience in a way that is different from our normal, natural, tendency and inclination.